integreat-io/integreat/README.md

 }
 ```

-To retrieve only new items, change the `retrieve` property to `updated`.
-In
+*Not implemented yet:* To retrieve only new items, change the `retrieve`
-this case, the job will get the last retrieved timestamp from the source, and
+property to `updated`.
+In this case, the job will get the last retrieved
-get all newer items with a `GET_MANY` action.
+timestamp from the source, and get all newer items with a `GET_MANY` action.

+### The expire job
+Not implemented yet.

 ## Debugging
 Run Integreat with env variable `DEBUG=great`, to receive debug messages.

-There are also two other debug namespaces: `great:queue` and `great:couchdb`.